-Last week we published a roundup of some of our favorite holiday-themed emails that restaurants sent out during December.
-Soon after, we learned that multiple messages were created by the team at Ideawork Studios, a branding and digital marketing agency that specializes in luxury and hospitality brands.
-We couldn’t wait to learn more from them about what works and what doesn’t in the world of email communications.
+The holidays are a huge time for marketing pushes, and the team at Ideawork Studios, a branding and digital marketing agency that specializes in luxury and hospitality brands, are well versed in holiday-themed emails.
+According to the agency, here’s what works and what doesn’t in the world of email communications.

 Ideawork partners with brands, including Jean-Georges Restaurants, Le Bernardin, Charlie Palmer Restaurants, Daniel Boulud, Eleven Madison Park, The NoMad, and Andrew Carmellini’s restaurants, on naming, identity, graphic design, web development, and ongoing e-marketing, among other services.